Facebook Scams, Hoaxes, and Malwareby Rich Pasco

 There are a whole class of scams which promise a valuable prize (or a chance at winning an even more valuable prize) just for Liking, Sharing, and/or Commenting on a free offer.
 The scammers come up with these faster than I can document all of them here, so just because one does not appear among the examples below does not make it legitimate.
 Remember, “if something seems too good to be true, it probably is,” and “A virus is that which tricks its victim into reproducing itself.”

 Since Facebook sends you more stuff from users you like, unscrupulous hackers eager to get exposure will do anything to get you to “Like” or “Share” their content.
 Once they have baited you with cute animals, heart-wrenching tales, or offers of free stuff, they can then use their popularity to broadcast scams and malicious software (malware).
 Some falsely offer a reward if only you forward them.
 One common hoax contains a heart-wrenching photo of a deformed or maimed child and a claim that Facebook and CNN will contribute some amount for every Share or Like.
-These hoaxes are so common that hoax-debunking web site Snopes lists four of them:
+These hoaxes are very common.

 You see an advertisement offering coupons which look authentic and offer fantastic deals at well-known merchants.
 To get them you have to fill out a form asking for name, phone number, and bank account information—which a legitimate vendor would never request.
 Enter that information, and you become victim of identity theft and your bank account is emptied.
 Don't fall for it.
 This video tells more: